This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Click: HERE

-The Going-to-the-Sun Road starts at Apgar Visitor Center.
-It is located approximately 2 miles from the West Entrance.
+In this blog post, we will traverse Going-to-the-Sun Road from west to east and we will start at Apgar Visitor Center which is located approximately 2 miles from the West Entrance.

-Now, with no further delay, let’s dive into the best stops on the Going-to-the-Sun Road:
+And now, with no further delay, let’s explore the best stops on Going-to-the-Sun Road!

 Number 1